How AI transforms sales prospecting: the definitive guide

 Adoption, usage, and consumption metrics

 Adoption, usage, and consumption metrics measure how customers interact with your product.
-Depending on the nature of your business, this can include number of active users, frequency of use, or the extent to which key features are used.
+Depending on the nature of your business, this can include the number of active users, frequency of use, or the extent to which key features are used.
 For example, for some products, success is determined by the number of users, while for others, it's about how intensively the product is used.
 These metrics help identify engagement levels and where to focus to drive meaningful improvement.

 Quiz: Are your key accounts at risk of churn?